Neural Architecture Search of Time-to-First-Spike-Coded Spiking Neural Networks for Efficient Eye-based Emotion Recognition: Related Work

 \subsection{Spiking Neural Networks with TTFS Coding}

 SNNs are brain-inspired models that transmit information through discrete spikes, mimicking biological communication \cite{roy2019towards}.
 Unlike ANNs, they operate in an event-driven manner, activating computations only when spikes occur.
-TTFS SNNs encode information in spike timing, allowing each neuron to fire at most once and thus achieving far sparser and more energy-efficient computation than rate coding.
+TTFS SNNs encode information in spike timing, allowing each neuron to fire at most once and thereby achieving extremely sparse and energy-efficient computation.
 Early works such as Rueckauer \textit{et al.} \cite{rueckauer2018conversion} converted ANNs to TTFS SNNs but were limited to shallow networks.
 Zhang \textit{et al.} \cite{zhang2019tdsnn} extended the conversion to deeper networks with reverse coding, and Park \textit{et al.} \cite{park2020t2fsnn} further improved it using dynamic thresholds and dendritic mechanisms.
 Yang \textit{et al.} \cite{yang2023lc} later proposed a near-lossless conversion strategy addressing temporal distortions.
 Zhao \textit{et al.} \cite{zhaottfsformer} proposed a conversion method for transformer architecture with TTFS-coding.
 In addition to conversion-based methods, Wei \textit{et al.} \cite{wei2023temporal} enabled direct TTFS training from pretrained ANNs.
 Stanojevic \textit{et al.} \cite{stanojevic2024high} established an identity mapping between ReLU networks and TTFS SNNs, enabling both conversion-based and direct training of TTFS models.
 Despite these advances, their architectural design remains unexplored.
-Given the crucial role of architecture in determining accuracy and efficiency \cite{na2022autosnn,yan2024efficient}, a systematic exploration of TTFS network design is essential.
+Given the crucial role of architecture in determining accuracy and efficiency \cite{na2022autosnn,yan2024efficient} and the intrinsic coupling between spike timing and architectural design in TTFS SNNs, an exploration of TTFS network architecture design is essential.